abdullahahadi/ArrayMethods/README.md

-# working with user randomuser api
+# Using randomuser api
-- to practice Array methods like map, sort, filter and reduce
+- practicing Array methods like map, sort, filter and reduce